JamesTwallin/GridSeis/README.md

 ## How to Run This Code

-I tend to have a bare essentials miniconda base env.
-I then make a conda env:
+I've created a minimal environment with miniconda.
+I make a conda env:

 ```bash
 conda create -n grid_seis python=3.12